-Jess has been running her business for a while, she’s a freelance Project Manager and Consultant – things are going quite well.
+Jess has been running her freelance Project Management and Consultancy business for a while – things are going quite well.

-Jess has a LinkedIn account – she’s had it for… well, ages.
-When she left her corporate job she updated it, made sure she’d got the right skills identified, lots of detail in her previous experience – well the bits she could remember anyway.
-And a bit about her, what she wants from her new role, why she makes a good PM, that’s what she needs isn’t it.
+Of course, Jess has a LinkedIn account – she’s had it for… well, ages.
+She updated it when she left her corporate role, making sure she was identifying the right skills and including lots of detail about her experience – well, the bits she could remember anyway.
+She also talks a bit about herself (even though she hates that kind of thing), her summary says why she makes a good PM, that’s all she needs, isn’t it!?

-Sometimes Jess has a browse through her feed, get’s involved in Fred’s conversations about the perils of outsourcing, posts about a networking event or book she’s reading.
+Sometimes Jess browses her feed.
+She gets involved in Fred’s conversations about the perils of outsourcing and posts about networking events she attended or books she has read.

-What should she be getting out of LinkedIn?
+What should Jess be getting out of LinkedIn?

-It turns out Joe has had an idea – a forum for property owners where he can share tips on energy use and collaborate with some of his network of trades.
+Jess doesn’t know this, but Joe has had an idea – a forum for property owners where he can share tips on energy use and collaborate with some of his network of trades.
 He has lots of contacts with the same target audience but he hasn’t worked out how to put everything together.
-A friend of his, who’s a business coach, suggested looking for someone with project management experience, he saw Jess’ post about collaboration when her old colleague Rob commented on it.
-Joe’s a friend of Rob and trusts him, so a connection with Rob gives Jess extra credit.
+A friend of his, a business coach, suggested looking for someone with project management experience.
+Joe then saw Jess’ post about collaboration when her old colleague Rob commented on it because Joe is a friend of Rob’s and trusts him, a connection with Rob certainly gives Jess extra credit.

 It’s not just your network – it’s their network too.